 Now Save and run the code and see what's new.
-If it's not working double check your code for any errors, baring any errors refresh the page and load in you program to try again.
+If it's not working double check your code for any errors, barring any errors before refresh the page and load in your program to try again.

-Now we're going to create the alerts, to do this we're going to be adding to the HTML box and the JavaScript Loop box.
+Then we're going to create the alerts, to do this we're going to add extra content to the HTML box and the JavaScript Loop box.

-For HTML box type the following under what has already been done:
+For HTML box, typing the following under what has already been done:

-For the JavaScript Loop box type the following under what has already been done:
+For the JavaScript Loop box, typing the following under what has already been done: